2025 Fellowship Exhibitions

 The Virginia Museum of Fine Arts Fellowship Program is a vital source of funding for the visual arts and art history in Virginia.
 VMFA is committed to supporting professional artists as well as art students who demonstrate exceptional creative ability in their chosen discipline.
-Since its establishment in 1940 by the late John Lee Pratt of Fredericksburg, the Fellowship Program has awarded nearly $6 million in fellowships to Virginians.
-2015 marked the 75th anniversary of VMFA’s Fellowship Program.
+Since its establishment in 1940 by the late John Lee Pratt of Fredericksburg, VMFA’s Fellowship Program has awarded more than $6 million to Virginians.
+The program marked its 85th anniversary in 2025.

 As part of our commitment to Virginians, the Pauley Center Galleries, Amuse Restaurant, the Claiborne Robertson Room, and select spaces at the Richmond International Airport are dedicated to showcasing the work of VMFA Visual Arts Fellowship recipients.
 In addition, VMFA collaborates with Statewide Partners around the commonwealth to host exhibitions featuring recent recipients of a VMFA Visual Arts Fellowship.